-he building and businesses at 223 Rep. John Lewis Way North are a critical piece of Nashville’s history.
-Upon completion in the 1890’s, the building was home to several businesses before Woolworth opened one of the original “five and dime” stores in 1913.
-The lunch counter at Woolworth opened in 1925 to offer an affordable meal to shoppers and workers.
-Still operating under the Jim Crow laws and customs of the 1890s, African Americans were prohibited from eating at public lunch counters in Nashville.
+The building at 223 Rep. John Lewis Way North holds a vital place in Nashville’s history.
+Completed in the 1890s, it first housed several small businesses before Woolworth opened one of its original “five and dime” stores there in 1913.
+In 1925, Woolworth added a lunch counter offering affordable meals to downtown shoppers and workers, but under the Jim Crow laws of the time, African Americans were still barred from dining at public lunch counters in Nashville.

 Sit-in during the civil rights movement, Woolworth on 5th, courtesy of Nashville Public Library